Ballyduff GAA (Kerry)

-Ballyduff G.A.A. is a Gaelic Athletic Association club in Ballyduff, Co Kerry, Ireland.
-The club fields both Hurling and Gaelic football teams.
+Ballyduff G.A.A. is a Gaelic Athletic Association club in Ballyduff, County Kerry, Ireland.
+The club fields both hurling and Gaelic football teams.
 The club won the All-Ireland Senior Hurling Championship Final in 1891.

 History

 All Ireland Champions

 Ballyduff won the All-Ireland Senior Hurling Championship in 1891.
-They beat Wexford side Crossabeg 2-04 to 1-05 in the final.
-They beat Limerick's Treaty Stone in the Munster Final by 1-02 to 1-01.
+They beat Wexford side Crossabeg 2–04 to 1–05 in the final.
+They beat Limerick's Treaty Stone in the Munster Final by 1–02 to 1-01.
 The team was trained by James McDonnell.
 This is the only time that the title was won by a Kerry team.

 All-Ireland Winning Team

 John Mahony, (Ballyduff) (Capt.); Maurice Fitzmaurice; (Ahabeg) Maurice Kelly, (Ahabeg) John Murphy, (Ahabeg) Jack O'Sullivan, (Ballyduff) Paddy Carr O'Carroll, (Ballyduff) Pat Wynne, (Ballyduff) Jim McDonnell, (Ballyduff) Michael O'Sullivan, (Ballyduff) James Crowley, (Ballyduff) Frank Crowley, (Ballyduff) Pat O'Rourke, (Kilmoyley) Thade Eugene McCarthy, (Kilmoyley) Thade Donal McCarthy, (Ardfert) Michael McCarthy, (Ardfert) Michael Riordan, (Ardfert) Richard Kissane, (Ballyduff) Pat Quane, (Kilmoyley) Jackeen Quane, (Kilmoyley) Michael Kirby, (Kilmoyley) Tom Dunne, (Ballyduff).

 Subs: J Murphy, (Dromartin) Pat Flanagan, (Ballyduff) Willie O'Connell, (Ballinorig) James Pierce, (Rahela) was unable to travel.

 Ballyduff have won the County Senior Championship more times than any other team winning 25 times the last in 2017 when they beat Lixnaw in a reply on a scoreline of 4:13-1:19 in the final.